lexivn/myFlix-Angular-client/README.md

 ## Project Higlights

 **Single page application (SPA):** The application follows a single-page application (SPA), interacting with the user by dynamically rewriting the current web page with new data from the web server, providing a seamless and intuitive user experience.
-**Google Material Design:** Use Angular Material for a visually appealng and responsive design.
+**Google Material Design:** Use Angular Material for a visually appealing and responsive design.

 ## Technoligies Used